libreworks/caridea-container/README.md

 Releases of this library will conform to [Semantic Versioning](http://semver.org).

 Our code is intended to comply with [PSR-1](http://www.php-fig.org/psr/psr-1/), [PSR-2](http://www.php-fig.org/psr/psr-2/), and [PSR-4](http://www.php-fig.org/psr/psr-4/).
 If you find any issues related to standards compliance, please send a pull request!

+## Overview

+* The `Caridea\Container\Properties` class is intended for scalar configuration values that might be used as settings for other components.
+* The `Caridea\Container\Objects` class allows for eager, lazy, and prototype objects.
+   * It also implements `Caridea\Event\Publisher` and will broadcast events to any managed object which implements `Caridea\Event\Listener`.
+* The `Caridea\Container\EmptyContainer` class is an empty, no-op container.

+You can retrieve contained objects both by name and by type!

 ## Examples